raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-16-scheinfinkel.coffee.md

 Maude needed a few more minutes to answer this question.

 [^rs]: [Raymond Merrill Smullyan](https://en.wikipedia.org/wiki/Raymond_Smullyan) is an American mathematician, concert pianist, logician, Taoist philosopher, and magician.
+He has his own [Youtube channel](http://www.youtube.com/profile?user=rsmullyan&view=videos).

 [^note]: This story is [taken from the Piano Society and other sources](http://mysite.verizon.net/vzeeaya7/raymondsmullyan/).